kbysiec/vscode-go-to-mdn/README.md

 - `goToMDN.clearCache`

   If you know that the cached data is outdated, clear extension cache to download it one more time.

-## Extension Settings

-- `goToMDN.githubPersonalAccessToken`

-Allows to increase number of requests to API from 60 (unauthenticated) to 5000 (authenticated) per hour.

-Github API has limits for requests number.
-For unauthenticated users it is 60 requests per hour.
-For authenticated it equals to 5000 requests per hour.
-Most of users should not need more than 60, but in case anyone would like to browse a lot, he/she should provide a personal access token (in settings) generated in his/her github account to increase the available requests number.

-- `goToMDN.shouldDisplayFlatList`

-Flag to determine if the results should be displayed as flat list or as tree with navigation.
-Default value is `true`.

 ## Release Notes